 In addition, according to the American Academy of Ophthalmology, an imaging device is used during laser surgery to map the surface of the eye and the surface of the lens.
 This step is only used with laser surgery, and it can help the doctor to plan for the exact size, depth, and location of the incision.
 The laser can also be used to soften the cataract before surgery.

 During a laser-assisted surgery, your doctor can rely on the programming within the machine as well as their skills developed during medical school.
-Combining machine learning with human skill can result in a much different type of surgery, but it isn't the right type of surgery for everyone.
+Combining machine learning with human skill can result in a much different type of surgery, but it is not the right type of surgery for everyone.

 Safety and Efficacy Make Laser Surgery a Good Choice